12 Things to Consider When Choosing a Baby Name - Baby Chick

 Share

 There’s a lot of pressure when choosing a baby name.
 It’s a permanent decision that will remain with your child for the rest of their life and on your family tree for eternity (no pressure).
-Some people also believe that a name can determine their child’s personality type!
+Some people also believe a name can determine their child’s personality type!
 This is why it can be challenging for some families to narrow it down to one final choice, while it’s super easy for others.

 Consider These 12 Things When Choosing a Baby Name

 As I said before, this may not apply to some soon-to-be moms.
 Some of you may have already called dibs on choosing the baby’s name.
-Maybe you don’t have a partner and will choose a baby name on your own.
+Maybe you don’t have a partner and will choose a baby name alone.
 Or perhaps you know that your child’s name will be a Jr. or a III or IV in the family.
 However, if you have a partner and are trying to choose a baby name, you probably should both like the name.
 Talk to your partner and ask him if there are any names he already likes or has any preferences.

-I decided to first come up with a list of names that I liked and asked my husband if he preferred any types of names.
+I decided to first come up with a list of names I liked and asked my husband if he preferred any names.
 For example, did he prefer family names?
 Long names?
 Short names?
 Classic names?
 Newer, more popular names?
 This helped us whittle down our list and better understand what names would work best for our family.

 Some people have hard rules when it comes to names.
 For example, some want it to be only two syllables.
-Or end in a vowel, or not end in a vowel, or start with a particular letter.
+Or end in a vowel, not in a vowel, or start with a particular letter.
 Figuring out what you don’t like and what your spouse doesn’t like can sometimes be the best thing to help lead you in the right direction.

 As for my husband, Brian doesn’t like “cutesy” names; basically, any name that could result in a nickname ending with a -y.
-For example, Andrew = Andy, Thomas = Tommy, Charles = Charlie or Vincent = Vinny.
+For example, Andrew = Andy, Thomas = Tommy, Charles = Charlie, or Vincent = Vinny.
 You get the idea.
 It’s a silly rule, but that’s his preference.
 This narrowed my list down quite a bit.

 This may not matter to you, but to others, it’s important not to give their child a common or popular name.
 They don’t want their child to be in a classroom with four other kids with the same name.
 They want their child to have a unique name and have them feel like they’re special and one of a kind, not one of many.
 Determine if this is important to you.

-Our son’s name, Liam, is sort of a family name.
+Our son’s name, Liam, is a family name.
 Let me explain.
 My grandfather, who recently passed away, was named William, and Liam is short for William.
 I also considered naming my son after my brother, Ian, but I wanted him to have his own identity since my brother is still living.
 I thought that the name Liam sounded similar enough to my brother’s name, and it also pays homage to my late grandfather, William.
 This is why I ultimately didn’t care if the name was popular.
-I loved it, and I knew it was the perfect name for our son.
+I loved it and knew it was the perfect name for our son.
 Because to me, family is everything, and there is no greater way to honor the ones you love than by naming your child after them.
 We also chose Brian’s middle name, Coe—also his father’s middle name and his grandmother’s maiden name—for our son’s middle name.
 Family names are special to us.

 If you are from the South, you have definitely thought about this.
 What will their initials or monogram spell?
 For example, my uncle’s name is Thomas Randall Dismukes.
 His initials spell TRD.
 As a child, he was called “turd” and bullied.
 This may not be a big deal to you.
 That’s okay too.
 It just might be something to consider.